wearetheframers/frame-core-wip/docs/Architecture/core/framer/agency/action_registry.md

 The ActionRegistry now uses an ExecutionContext, which provides:

-- Consistent access to services (LLM, memory, EQ) across all actions.
+- Consistent access to services (LLM, memory, EQ) across all actions, based on granted permissions.
 - Improved modularity and testability.
 - Simplified action implementation by providing necessary resources.